Council

 Justin Raffael DiLauro

-Justin Raffael DiLauro is an Emmy nominated, award-winning writer / producer.
-He started his television career in the 90’s at Sports Channel America, then helped launch The Food Network, produced sports entertainment and docu-dramas for ABC/ESPN, Spike and TruTV, only to find himself shortening all copy when he moved to promos with Cablevision, MSNBC, CNBC, WCBS, BBC America, to name just a few…. and now CBS Network News.
+Justin Raffael DiLauro, is an Emmy-winning writer / producer and creative director.
+He started his television career in the 90’s at Sports Channel America, then helped launch The Food Network, produced sports entertainment for ABC/ESPN and docu-dramas for Spike and TruTV, only to find himself shortening all scripts when he moved to promos with Cablevision, MSNBC, CNBC, WCBS, BBC America, to name just a few…. and now CBS Network News.
 In all Justin has worked for over 10 TV networks and all three broadcast companies.
-In addition to TV, Justin sits on the board of a 501c charity theater company in Connecticut where he writes State grants and helps with marketing & production.
+In addition to TV, Justin sits on the board of the 501c charity Starship Dance Theater & Company in Connecticut where he writes State grants and helps with marketing & production.
 He earned his BA from Hofstra University where he met his wife.
 They have three children together and split their time between Astoria NY and Lordship CT.
-Since 2010, Justin has been an active member of the WGA East, including the 2022 contract bargaining committee where all members united to make serious gains and fought off destructive concessions.
+Since 2010, Justin has been an active member of the WGA East, including as a member of the 2022 contract bargaining committee where all Guild members united to make serious gains and fought off destructive concessions.
+This is Justin’s second term as a WGAE council member.

 For more info on Justin go to: IMDb (external – opens in a new window) and/or LinkedIn (external – opens in a new window)